hankbao/libreboot/docs/bsd/netbsd.md

 This section relates to preparing, booting and installing NetBSD on your libreboot system, using nothing more than a USB flash drive (and *dd*).
-They\'ve only been tested on a librebooted ThinkPad X60.
+They've only been tested on a librebooted ThinkPad X60.

 It is expected that you use text mode in libreboot (txtmode images), for the early boot process in NetBSD. **Suspend/hibernate is broken,